SL20032/ESP32_PM_SENSOR/README.md

-# ESP32 PM monitor system
+# ESP32 Air Quality monitor system
 Based on ESP32 as a controler and PMS5003 as a sensor used for monitoring of air quality.
 For dysplaying data it uses a HTTP site (hosted by ESP)